JensRestemeier/ConvertGigaCadPlus/README.md

 ## CPC Giga CAD
 There is a similar application called [Giga CAD](http://www.hutter1.net/gigacad/gigacad.htm) for Amstrad CPC that was published in [Happy Computer](http://www.cpcwiki.eu/index.php/CPC_Giga-CAD) magazine.
+It is written in assembler with Turbo Pascal subroutines, and runs in CP/M.

 You can convert models with cpcGigaCadToObj
 ```console